twbs/bootstrap/site/content/docs/5.1/getting-started/introduction.md

 ## Quick start

 Looking to quickly add Bootstrap to your project?
-Use jsDelivr, a free open source CDN.
+Use jsDelivr, a free, open source CDN.
 Using a package manager or need to download the source files?
 [Head to the downloads page]({{< docsref "/getting-started/download" >}}).

 ### CSS